bhundiya/bhundiya.github.io/_pages/home.md

   align: right
   image: SPARCvision.png
   image_circular: false # crops the image to make it circular
+  max_width: 400px # specify the maximum width of the profile image

 social: true # includes social icons at the bottom of the page